Dent's Modern Tribes

 Thoroughly entertaining and illuminating — Independent

 Fascinating study of expressions . . .
-Dent is a something of a modern-day Professor Henry Higgins — The Lady
+Dent is something of a modern-day Professor Henry Higgins — The Lady

 A work of considerable interest and charm, dishing up verbal pleasures and surprises on virtually every page — Sentence First blog